amolmore111/Sign-Language-to-Text-Conversion/README.md

  Applied a threshold for gesture detection to control the output.

+#Analysis

+ For "modelAtoF", "modelGtoO" and "modelPtoZ" we observed high accuracy more than 90% in most cases.

+ For „modelGtoO‟ the accuracy and speed to detect the sign is high, but there is confusion in some signs such as "J" and "N".

+ For "modelPtoZ" the accuracy and speed to detect the sign is high, but there is in some signs such as "P" or "U" and "V" or "X" and "Z".

+ While training the "modelAZ" with expanded dataset we observed that as the epochs cross certain numbers the model would overfit.
+This resulted in decreasing the accuracy significantly.
+So we had to adjust the epochs we train the model on.

 #Conclusion

 In conclusion, the results underscore the strengths and areas which needs improvements in the sign language detection system.
-We started with small „ModelAtoC‟ with a custom dataset, emphasizing the clarity and simplicity.
+We started with small "ModelAtoC" with a custom dataset, emphasizing the clarity and simplicity.
 We developed a functional sign language detection for needed people using custom dataset which works in real-time.